ndrag/react-tsx-hikefinder/project-diary.md

 * Looked into webpack a bit too - the webpack config files in the MySQL intergation template are an asset because they're very readable and make it clear how everything's compiled.
 Moved some components and made new ones; migrating the demo components from the old project to the new one.
 Realised it's all a very simple tree structure, really.
 Imports and dependencies reduce down to a navigable tree that Typescript can parse & traverse.

 * Looked into SASS - there's got to be a bit around how sass should be structured; it's clearly not just one file.
 Presumably a main or index.scss that contain references to everything, and that's imported by app.tsx or index.tsx.
 Clearly need an overwrite file for each lib (bootstrap etc), a core settings file where I declare $vars (much like a gobal config) and a page-specific (although it's a single page app...) generic scss file for class styling.

+## 05/05/2020

+* The goal today was to organise hosting for the API.
+Attempts to get Node.js up and running on CPanel failed - an SSH attempt gave me the following message: 'Sorry, SSH access isn't enabled for your account!
+Contact customer support to enable it.'.
+I was informed by customer support that SSH is actually disabled for everyone, with no wriggle room.
+There goes that plan...

+* Began looking at alternatives.
+Moving my entire domain to an SSH/Node friendly provider makes sense, but there's overhead there I'd rather put towards something useful.
+Instead I compared a set of cloud-based hosts and settled on Heroku, which looked cheap (free at first), modern, and theoretically easy to set up.
+It would also enable me to host future Django and Flask projects I have planned.

+* Unfortunately, deploying to a Heroku project or repository involves Git and a custom build process.
+This would be easy to set up if my server were in its own repo, but it isn't - the bundled build process completely threw the Heroku CLI loader.

+* For now, I've added a package.json and Procfile to the dist folder, and set that up as Heroku-only (no GitHub integration) git repo.
+Once the build is completed in the parent directory, a basic Git workflow in ./dist allows for the successful 'build' and deployment of our pre-generated server.js file.

+* This required a new solution for secrets (database connection strings, largely), which had previously been stored in an untracked local config file.
+Heroku supports environment variables against a project, so I decided to use that system in production and discovered the 'dotenv' package for local development.
+This required two things: importing the library in my local environment only (because it's a dev dependency and would error out in production), and ensuring TypeScript played nice with the imported .env variables.
+The first was solved with a new Heroku-based 'environment' variable, and the second by casting the implicitly string 'port' variable to a number.

+* Note that environment variables are no longer considered best form, but given Heroku's support of that system it seemed to make the most sense for a project of this size & importance.

+* That's it then!
+A bit of work and a solution that isn't ideal, particularly in terms of CI/CD - I'll need to smarted up the Heroku deployment process, at the very least - but it does the job; my API breathes!